-- Getting a restraining order form the court.
-Keep a copy with you all the time.
-Give a copy to the police, people who take care of your children, their schools and your boss.
+- Consider getting a restraining order against your abuser.
+Keep a copy with you at all times.
+Give a copy to the police, people who take care of your children, their schools and your boss

-- Changing the locks.
-Consider putting in stronger doors, smoke and carbon monoxide detectors, a security system and outside lights.
+- Change the locks on your house.
+Consider putting in stronger doors, smoke and carbon monoxide detectors, a security system and outside lights

-- Telling friends and neighbors that your abuser no longer lives with you.
-Ask them to call the police if they see your abuser near your home or children.
+- Tell friends and neighbors that your abuser no longer lives with you.
+Ask them to call the police if they see your abuser near your home or children

-- Telling people who take care of your children the names of people who are allowed to pick them up.
-If you have a PPO protecting your children, give their teachers and babysitters a copy of it.
+- Tell people who take care of your children the names of people who are allowed to pick them up.
+If you have a restraining order protecting your children, give their teachers and babysitters a copy of it

-- Telling someone at work about what has happened.
+- Tell someone at work about what has happened.
 Ask that person to screen your calls.
 If you have a restraining order that includes where you work, consider giving your boss a copy of it and a picture of the abuser.
 Think about and practice a safety plan for your workplace.
-This should include going to and from work.
+This should include going to and from work

 - Who you can call if you need support or help.

-- A safe way to speak with your abuser if you must.
+- Establish a safe way to communicate with your abuser if you must

 WARNING: Abusers try to control their victims’ lives.
 When abusers feel a loss of control, such as when victims try to leave them, the abuse often gets worse.
 Take special care when you leave.
-Keep being careful even after you have left.
+Continue to be careful even after you have left.